 As content creators, there’s always a push on to create more content.
 Bloggers know that on average, the more often they create content, the quicker their traffic and readership grows.

 But one of the best ways to grow your traffic is to actually improve your existing content.
 For the past year, I’ve been ‘remastering’ my posts by following the process outlined here.
 I wanted to walk you through the results I’ve seen for one of my posts.

 The post is this one: Want to Create a Brand Ambassador Program?
 Here’s 10 Things to Remember When You Do.
-By improving this post over the last year, it’s traffic by 255% this year versus the same period last year.
+By improving this post over the last year, it’s traffic has increased by 255% this year versus the same period last year.

 On the above graph, the orange line is the post’s weekly traffic from last year for Jan 1st – June 19th.
 The blue line is this year’s weekly traffic.
 You can see that traffic for this year is much higher than last year, and growing.
 You can also see that the orange line for last year was already starting to increase in April, which is when I first started working to improve this post.

 So what did I do?
 First, let me address the elephant in the room: Probably the biggest improvement you can make in the traffic to an old post is to change the date.
 Simply giving an old post a new date typically results in a lift in traffic.
 However, I would advise that you never change the date of a post without also changing the content of that post.
 If you get in the habit of simply giving your old posts a new date to get more traffic, you run the risk of alienating your readers and possibly risk the wrath of Google if they start to penalize publishers for using this practice.